F Distribution: Ratios of two Independent Estimators

 • The variance of F is \[\sigma^2=\frac{2v_2^2(v_1+v_2-2)}{v_1(v_2-2)(v_2-4)},\quad (v_2>4)\]

-Assumptions of F-distribution
+Assumptions of F Distribution

 • The two samples are random samples drawn independently from their respective populations.

-• The population follow the Normal distribution
+• The population follows the Normal distribution

 Note